RodgersChayuga/frontend-engineer-interview/Question-one.md

 # FRONTEND ENGINEERING ROLE - INTERVIEW QUESTIONS.

 ### Q1.
 Can you explain how the box model works in CSS?

+>The box model is a rectangular model used in CSS to define the space occupied by an HTML element.
+It consists of four components: content, padding, border, and margin.
+The width and height of an element are calculated based on the content, padding, and border, but not the margin.
+Adjusting the padding, border, and margin properties allows you to control the space around and within elements on a web page.
+>* 1. Content: This is the actual content of the element, such as text, images, or videos.
+>* 2. Padding: This is the space between the content and the border.
+Padding is used to create extra space inside the element and is defined using the padding property in CSS.
+>* 3. Border: This is a line that surrounds the element's content and padding.
+The border is defined using the border property in CSS and can have a thickness, color, and style.
+>* 4. Margin: This is the space between the border and the adjacent elements.
+Margin is used to create extra space outside the element and is defined using the margin property in CSS.

 ### Q2.
 How do you optimize website performance?
 ### Q3.
 Can you describe how you would implement responsive design on a website?
 ### Q4.
 How do you handle cross-browser compatibility issues?